-Our Top 10 Songs of The Zombies list takes a look at a band from the 1960s that were part of the legendary rock and roll British Invasion of rock bands that traveled from England to the United States during the decade of the 1960s.
-Along with The Beatles, The Rolling Stones and so many other bands the Zombies electrified American audiences with a sound that was completely different from the decade of music that the 1950s had spawned.
-The legend of the Zombies has been defined by a very small catalog of albums that had a very large impact.
-Songs like “Time of the Season,” “She’s Not There,” and “Tell Her No,” inspired countless bands for years.
-That’s the reason they are in the Rock and Roll Hall of Fame.
+Our Top 10 Songs of The Zombies list takes a look at a band from the 1960s that was part of the legendary rock and roll British Invasion of rock bands that traveled from England to the United States during the decade of the 1960s.
+Along with The Beatles, The Rolling Stones, and many other bands, the Zombies electrified American audiences with a sound completely different from the decade of music that the 1950s had spawned.
+The legend of the Zombies has been defined by a small catalog of albums that had a huge impact.
+Songs like “Time of the Season,” “She’s Not There,” and “Tell Her No” inspired countless bands for years.
+That’s why they are in the Rock and Roll Hall of Fame.

-The Zombies consisted of Colin Blunstone, Rod Argent, Paul Atkinson, Chris White, and Hugh Grundy.
-The band’s early success was based on the release of their debut single “She’s Not There,” in 1964.
-The song hit number 2 on the U.S. Billboard Hot 100.
-The song would later be included on their U.S. debut album The Zombies in 1965.
-Their debut album in both the UK and the U.S also featured their huge hit Tell Her No.
+The Zombies included Colin Blunstone, Rod Argent, Paul Atkinson, Chris White, and Hugh Grundy.
+The band’s early success was based on the release of their debut single, “She’s Not There,” in 1964.
+The song hit number 2 on the U.S. Billboard Hot 100 and was included on their U.S. debut album, The Zombies, in 1965.
+Their debut album in both the UK and the U.S. also featured their huge hit, Tell Her No.

 Many rock fans probably do not realize that The Zombies returned to the studio many years later and released New World in 1991.
 However, Rod Argent played a very small role on the record.
-Thirteen years after the release of New World came the album As Far As I Can See…… The album featured original Zombies members Colin Blunstone, Chris White and Rod Argent.
-The album was released in 2004.
+Thirteen years after the release of New World came the album As Far As I Can See.
+The album featured original Zombies members Colin Blunstone, Chris White, and Rod Argent and was released in 2004.

 Blunstone and Argent reunited again as The Zombies in 2011 with the release of the album Breathe Out, Breathe In.
-The album included remakes of some old Zombies songs.
-It also included remakes of songs Rod Agent had released in his 70s band Argent.
+The album included remakes of some old Zombies songs and songs Rod Agent had released in his 1970s band Argent.

 The final Zombies album to be released as of this writing was issued in 2015 entitled Still Got That Hunger.

 Our Top 10 Songs from The Zombies article focuses mostly on their 1960s material.
-If you are not familiar with the band, we hope this article turns you onto one of classic rocks’ most important groups.
+If you are not familiar with the band, we hope this article introduces you to one of classic rock’s most important groups.

 # 10 – Just Out Of Reach

-The track “Just Out Of Reach,” was released as a single in 1965.
-The Zombies only released two studio albums in the 1960s, yet there are at least 20 compilation albums that were released that combined album cuts, non-album singles, and b sides onto various releases.
+The track “Just Out Of Reach” was released as a single in 1965.
+The Zombies only released two studio albums in the 1960s, yet at least 20 compilation albums were released that combined album cuts, non-album singles, and B-sides onto various releases.
+The song was composed by Colin Blunstone.

 # 9 – Any Other Way

-The Zombies’ song “Any Other Way,” is the only 21st-century Zombies song to be included on this list.
-It’s a great track released on their 2011 album entitled Breathe Out, Breathe In.
-This one has such a cool groove in a very sort of modern film-noir sounding track.
+The Zombies’ “Any Other Way” is the only 21st-century Zombies song to be included on this list.
+It’s a great track released on their 2011 album, Breathe Out, Breathe In.
+This one has such a cool groove that it sounds like it could be placed on a modern film-noir-sounding track.
 We love this one.

 # 8 – Kind Of Girl